 June is Backup Awareness Month and the results from our annual Backup Awareness Survey are in.
-Say what you want about your supposedly technically challenged grandparents, but they backup their computers.
+Say what you want about your supposedly technically-challenged grandparents, but they back up their computers.
 It’s not even close.
-Grandpa in particular is a backup fiend when compared to the 18-44 year old crowd.
-He’s more than twice as likely to backup his computer at least once a day.
-Grandma is no backup slouch either, as she is 80% more likely to backup her computer each day versus the 18-44 year old survey respondents.
+Grandpa, in particular, is a backup fiend when compared to the 18 to 44-year-old crowd.
+He’s more than twice as likely to back up his computer at least once a day.
+Grandma is no backup slouch either, as she is 80% more likely to backup her computer each day versus the 18 to 44-year-old survey respondents.
 Let’s face it; the older generation is kicking your collective youthful butts when it comes to regularly backing up computer data.

 Question: How often do you backup all the data on your computer?

 Over the years, we’ve focused on how many people report that they are backing up their computers each day or more often.
 Typically, this would be someone with an automated backup solution such as Backblaze, Time Machine, or a similar product.
 In the 2014 survey, that figure is 9%.
 This is about the same as last year (within the margin of error for the survey) as seen in the table below:

 On the other hand, 14% of senior males over 55 reported that they backup daily or more often.
 This compares to the almost anemic 7% rate for males 18 to 44 for the same reported backup schedule—daily or more often.
 Young women are even worse when compared to senior women, as 18 to 44-year-old females backup daily or more often at a rate of 5% as compared to 11% for their 55 and older counterparts.

 I can almost hear the excuses being formulated in your head as to why Grandma and Grandpa are better than you at backup; let’s see if we can address some of your questions…

 You: Grandma and Grandpa have plenty of time so they can back up everyday.